annecss/2022WeavingCompositionThesis/Thesis Prospectus.md

 # Prospectus
 ## I.Introduction
 -
 Scholars have long recognized the importance of weaving to the ancient world, especially as the Iliad expresses.
-Far from the fast fashion of today, textiles were incredibly valbuble for their beauty and for the intense labor that it took to create them.
+Far from the fast fashion of today, textiles were incredibly valuable for their beauty and for the intense labor that it took to create them.
 I belive the scholia of the earliest survivng complete Iliad manuscripts will likely touch on the theme of weaving, due to the its importance, and I want to see if, and how, the scholiasts recognize a connection between "women's work" weaving, and "men's work" singing epic songs.
 ## II.Literature Review/Knowledge Gap